-Philip June is vice president of Safety & Quality for Boeing Global Services (BGS), which supports quality, environment, health and safety, and related regulatory priorities throughout the business unit.
+Philip June is vice president of Safety & Quality for Boeing Global Services, supporting quality; environment, health and safety; and related regulatory priorities throughout the business unit.

-Prior to this role, June most recently served as director of Engineering for the Boeing Commercial Airplanes (BCA) Engineering Design Center in Southern California and leader for Boeing Global Services’ Commercial Modifications and Conversions Engineering team.
-He was responsible for the core BCA Engineering organization, and was the Engineering skill leader in Southern California for the team designing and developing commercial airplane programs.
-In his BGS role, June led the team supporting the conversion of airplanes in the Boeing commercial fleet to cargo configurations.
-He also was site leader for the Boeing facility in Long Beach, Calif.
+June most recently served as director of Engineering for the Boeing Commercial Airplanes Engineering Design Center in Southern California and leader for the Global Services Commercial Modifications and Conversions Engineering team.
+He was responsible for the core Commercial Airplanes Engineering organization, and was the Engineering skill leader in Southern California for the team designing and developing commercial airplane programs.
+In his Global Services role, June led the team supporting the conversion of airplanes in the Boeing commercial fleet to cargo configurations.
+He also was site leader for the Boeing facility in Long Beach, California.

-Prior to his assignment leading Long Beach, Philip led the New Mid-market Aircraft empennage team, developing new design and build approaches for composite structures.
+Before his assignment leading Long Beach, June led the New Mid-Market Airplane fuselage team, developing new design and build approaches for composite structures.
 June began his Boeing career in 2006 in Philadelphia as a structural analyst on the CH-47 Chinook program.
 He also worked on various programs and platforms, including rotorcraft, space shuttle and 747-8.
-After leaving Philadelphia, June worked in South Carolina as the Stress Liaison Engineering leader for the mid- and aft- sections of the 787.
-He later moved to Italy to lead a cross-functional Engineering team supporting partners producing the 787 mid-body fuselage and empennage.
+After leaving Philadelphia, June worked in South Carolina as the Stress Liaison Engineering leader for the mid and aft sections of the 787 Dreamliner.
+He later moved to Italy to lead a cross-functional Engineering team supporting partners producing the 787 midbody fuselage and empennage.

-June holds a Bachelor of Science degree in mechanical engineering from the Georgia Institute of Technology and an Executive MBA dual degree from UCLA and The National University of Singapore.
+June has a Bachelor of Science in mechanical engineering from the Georgia Institute of Technology and an dual Executive Master of Business Administration from UCLA and the National University of Singapore.